-"Don't listen to him.
+"Don't listen to that guy.
 He's trying to lead you down the path of righteousness!

 I'm gonna lead you down the path that rocks!"

 When someone wrestles with a temptation, two miniature versions of himself, an Angel and a Devil, sit on each shoulder and try to pull him in different directions.
 The Devil will invariably be on the left (or sinister